ThatNintendoNerd/Smush-Material-Research/prm.md

 roughness values.

 Physically based surfaces shouldn't reflect more light than they receive, so larger roughness values make the specular highlight darker to preserve the overall amount of light being reflected.
-A matte screen, for example, has much darker reflections than a glossy screen, but the reflections are more spread out and can make the screen look washed out in bright lighting.
+A rough, matte screen, for example, has reflections that are much darker than a glossy screen.
+Compare roughness values of 0.0, 0.25, 0.5, and 1.0 in the demo above to see the changes in both the size and brightness of the specular highlight.

 ### Ambient Occlusion (<span style="color:blue">Blue</span>)
 Ambient occlusion simulates the shadowing of occluded surfaces that would be difficult to recreate using traditional